koushikmuralidharan/sapseq-ago2-clip/README.md

 # Welcome to SAPseq (unenthusiastic)

-Do you not like coding and like .csv files?
+Do you not like coding? do you like .csv files?
 Do you enjoy copying and pasting?
-This pipeline is for you?
+This pipeline is for you!
 With minimal effort, you too can process SAPseq data!

 ## Features